QVPham9601/DHCandidature/README.md

 ```
 python scripts/get_submissions.py -f sg -s 39
 ```
 Documents are saved in `HOSO`.
-Interview forms are saved in `HOSO/fr/INTERVIEW` and `HOSO/sg/INTERVIEW`
+Interview forms are saved in `HOSO/fr/INTERVIEW` and `HOSO/sg/INTERVIEW`.

+Note: candidates not having a motivation letter are put in the disqualified directory in each school.

 ### Merge documents by hand
 Sometimes the program fails to merge the pdfs because the candidate has sent files in invalid format.
 All the failed files can be found in the `tmp` folder (e.g. `HOSO/fr/tmp/`)